Administrative counties of England

 Administrative counties were subnational divisions of England used for local government from 1889 to 1974.
-They were created by the Local Government Act 1888, which established an elected county council for each area.
+They were created by the Local Government Act 1888 (51 & 52 Vict. c.
+41), which established an elected county council for each area.
 Some geographically large historic counties were divided into several administrative counties, each with its own county council.
 The administrative counties operated until 1974, when they were replaced by a system of metropolitan and non-metropolitan counties under the Local Government Act 1972.

 History

 Introduction of county councils

 In 1888 the government, led by the Tory prime minister Lord Salisbury established county councils throughout England and Wales, covering areas known as administrative counties.
 Many larger towns and cities were given the status of county borough, with similar powers and independent of county council control.
 Under the Act, each county borough was an "administrative county of itself".

 Cambridgeshire, Lincolnshire, Northamptonshire, Suffolk, Sussex, and Yorkshire were split up for administrative purposes, following historical divisions used by the Courts of Quarter Sessions.

 Additionally there was a County of London which covered the area today known as Inner London.
 The Isle of Wight was previously administered as part of Hampshire but became its own administrative county in 1890.

 In 1894 a uniform two-tier system was established outside the county boroughs and London, with subdivisions of the administrative counties called urban districts, rural districts and municipal boroughs.
 The structure was complete once the County of London was divided into metropolitan boroughs in 1900.

 Most exclaves of counties were eliminated under the Counties (Detached Parts) Act 1844, but in 1894 county councils were given the power to adjust county boundaries, and most of the remaining anomalies were removed in the next few years.
 For example, the Measham area of Derbyshire was transferred to Leicestershire in 1897.